elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-happens-during-the-state-transition-from-liquid-to-solid.md

 url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
 score: -1.0
 related_article1:
-    id: 161967
+    id: 162016
-    title: What are the key differences between the physical states of matter: solid, liquid, and gas?
+    title: >-
+        Describe the process of ionization and its effects on the charge of particles.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-key-differences-between-the-physical-states-of-matter-solid-liquid-and-gas
+    url: /learn/chemistry/questions/describe-the-process-of-ionization-and-its-effects-on-the-charge-of-particles
 related_article2:
-    id: 162036
+    id: 161940
-    title: What are the characteristics of a gas and provide an example.
+    title: >-
+        Explain the physical change that occurs when aluminum foil is crumbled.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-gas-and-provide-an-example
+    url: /learn/chemistry/questions/explain-the-physical-change-that-occurs-when-aluminum-foil-is-crumbled
 related_article3:
-    id: 162041
+    id: 162049
-    title: What is the significance of state changes in physical properties?
+    title: >-
+        Explain the process of a liquid changing to a solid and provide an example.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-state-changes-in-physical-properties
+    url: /learn/chemistry/questions/explain-the-process-of-a-liquid-changing-to-a-solid-and-provide-an-example
 related_article4:
-    id: 161761
+    id: 161945
-    title: What are the characteristics of a solid state of matter?
+    title: >-
+        What is the significance of balancing chemical equations in chemical reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
+    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
 related_article5:
-    id: 161750
+    id: 161944
-    title: What is the role of oxygen in combustion reactions?
+    title: >-
+        What are the characteristics of a solid that differentiate it from other states of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-that-differentiate-it-from-other-states-of-matter
 ---

 &nbsp;